-Christopher Klein is an author and freelance writer specializing in history and travel.
+Christopher Klein is an author and freelance writer specializing in history.
 He writes stories about the past that inform us about the present and guide us to the future.

-Christopher's latest book is Strong Boy: The Life and Times of John L. Sullivan, America's First Sports Hero, the story of the hard-hitting, hard-drinking Gilded Age boxer who became the country's first sports superstar and Irish-American hero.
-He is also the author of Discovering the Boston Harbor Islands: A Guide to the City’s Hidden Shores--which covers the rich history, recreational offerings, and heritage of each of the 34 islands that compose the Boston Harbor Islands national park area--and The Die-Hard Sports Fan's Guide to Boston.
+He is also the author of Strong Boy: The Life and Times of John L. Sullivan, America's First Sports Hero, Discovering the Boston Harbor Islands: A Guide to the City’s Hidden Shores, and The Die-Hard Sports Fan's Guide to Boston.

 In addition to his historical and travel writing, Christopher has more than 15 years of experience authoring business books, market research reports, and white papers for architecture, engineering, and environmental consulting firms.
 He has written articles for numerous industry newsletters and magazines, including The Zweig Letter, Professional Services Management Journal, SMPS Marketer, CE News, Structural Engineer, BE Magazine, and Construction Specifier.

 Christopher graduated summa cum laude and with honors from Drew University in Madison, New Jersey, in 1994, and he is a graduate of Andover High School in Andover, Massachusetts.
 He is a member of the Boston Authors Club, Biographers International Organization, and American Society of Journalists and Authors.